 (3) Construct 3 plots from the data above.
-Two plots should be linear and the 3rd nonlinear.
+Two plots should be linear and the other should be nonlinear.
 Copy (capture) plots and include below.

 Questions

 Explain why varying the second mass had the same effect on the force as varying the first mass.